 Rydon Group Limited is a construction, development, maintenance and management group operating throughout England.
 We are a multi-talented organisation, working across a wide range of market sectors within the built environment.
 We bring together an immense wealth of experience, expertise and talent, united by common values and principles, focused on partnering with our clients to enhance the quality of living for the communities in which we work.

 Impact of COVID-19

-During the reporting period covered by this statement, the COVID-19 pandemic had taken hold.
-For several months, the UK was placed into lockdown to stem the spread of COVID-19.
-This created several challenges for Rydon, as it did for other companies across the nation.
+During the reporting period covered by this statement, the COVID-19 pandemic has continued to pose challenges for Rydon and other companies across the nation.